-5 TAX EXPENDITURES & DOMESTIC REVENUE MOBILISATION IN DEVELOPING COUNTRIES
+5 TAX EXPENDITURES & DOMESTIC REVENUE MOBILISATION IN DEVELOPING COUNTRIES20

 The IMF estimates that LICs need, on average, an additional 15 per cent of GDP to finance the Sustainable Development Goals (SDGs) in five key areas including health, education and electricity by 2030.
-Of this amount, 5 per cent points of GDP should come from domestic taxes (Gaspar et al., 2019).
-Domestic tax revenues are more stable and predictable than resources generated through other sources such as borrowing and foreign aid.
+One third of this amount should come from domestic taxes (Gaspar et al., 2019).21 Domestic tax revenues are more stable and predictable than resources generated through other sources such as borrowing and foreign aid.
 Moreover, domestic tax revenues can strengthen the social contract between citizens and governments, and promote government ownership of spending financed through these revenues.

 Many LICs have tax-to-GDP ratios below 13 per cent, which has been identified as the minimum level required to achieve a significant acceleration in growth and development (Gaspar et al., 2016).
 The COVID-19 pandemic will impact tax bases and tax collection for several years, thereby making it tougher for LICs to raise revenues in the coming years.
 At the same time, these countries will also need to implement measures to restore fiscal balances in the aftermath of the COVID-19 pandemic, reflected in rising debt-to-GDP ratios.
 Fiscal consolidation measures would have to take into account distributional effects of tax and spending measures to ensure their social acceptance by the population.
-The recent events in Colombia illustrate this point vividly.
+The recent events in Colombia illustrate this point vividly.22 while enhancing budget transparency.

-At this juncture, TE reform provides an efficient and equitable avenue for generating additional revenues while enhancing budget transparency.
 As shown in previous chapters, governments forgo significant amounts of revenue through the provision of TE.
 At the same time, the effectiveness of TEs in achieving their stated goals (e.g. boosting economic growth, attracting investment or tackling poverty) is often in doubt.